An Expensive Snow Job of a Cleanup

 Published: February 6, 2026

-At a Rockville condominium complex, property management hired a snow-removal contractor after a winter storm.
-On paper, the job was “done.”
-Unfortunately, there was no post-storm inspection, no photos or documentation of conditions, and no verification that walkways were actually de-iced.
+At a condominium complex in Rockville, Maryland, property management hired a snow-removal contractor to clear the pathways after a winter storm.
+On paper, the job appeared to be “done.”

-A tenant slipped on an icy common pathway and suffered severe injuries.
+Shortly afterwards, a tenant slipped on an icy patch outside and suffered severe injuries.

-Common areas change slowly.
-Problems aren’t dramatic until someone gets hurt.
-Managers rely on periodic walkthroughs and vendor assurances.
-When something goes wrong, there’s no visual audit trail.
+In this case, snow removal didn't reduce liability; in fact, it did just the opposite.
+Problems aren’t dramatic (or visible) until someone gets hurt.
+Relying on periodic walkthroughs and vendor assurances are risky propositions, because when something goes wrong, there’s no visual audit trail.

-There are so many reasons why long-term condition monitoring should have been in the property manager's toolkit: a passive, timestamped visual record would show the condition of high-risk common areas, day after day.
-It would have shown proof of snow clearing and de-icing; as well as evidence of lighting outages or repairs; highlighted early detection of trip hazards, pool issues, or neglected areas; and provided stronger legal defensibility if something went wrong.
+There are so many reasons why long-term condition monitoring should have been in the property manager's toolkit: a passive, timestamped visual record would have shown the condition of high-risk common areas, day after day; demonstrated proof of snow clearing and de-icing; offered evidence of lighting outages or repairs; highlighted early detection of trip hazards, pool issues, or neglected areas; and provided stronger legal defensibility if something went wrong.

 A visual history built and retained over long periods of time highlights slow changes that humans miss.